fenago/pytest-quick-start-guide/pytest-quick-start-guide/Lab_5.md

-There are just too many good plugins to fit into this chapter.
+There are just too many good plugins to fit into this lab.
 The previous sample is really just a small taste, where I tried to strike a balance between useful, interesting, and showing the flexibility of the plugin architecture.